tatpongkatanyukul/papers/RecogAwareness/code/readme.md

-# Code from AIPR 2019
+# Code from AIPR 2019 paper